sno2/bf/README.md

 # Brainheck Interpreter in the TypeScript type system

-_Just another thing that no one asked for._

 ## Why?

 I love messing with the TypeScript type system.
 Somehow building crazy things with technologies that were definitely not supposed to be built with is exciting for me.
 And, building a Brainf\*ck interpreter in the TypeScript type system is basically doing exactly that but twice at the same time.